Abeem007/ticketflow-twig/README.md

 ## Contributing

-This is a course project and not open for contributions.
+This is a course project and  open for contributions.

 ---